Ready to Play? Decide on your night of the week & skill level from the grid below!

 - Playoff games should only be 50 minutes in length in anticipation of needing the extra time to settle a tie.

 - In the playoffs, a game that is tied at the end of regulation time is decided by a three-minute sudden death overtime period.
 If still tied the game comes down to a shoot-out.
-The 5 players (including the goalie) who are on the rink at the end of the game take one shot each at a distance of eight paces (this shot must be taken from a stationary position).
+The 4 players who are on the court at the end of the game take one shot each at a distance of eight paces (this shot must be taken from a stationary position).
 The goalie that finished the game remains the goalie for the shoot-out.
-After five shots, if still tied, teams (any player) continue taking single shots until one team has scored (and the other team does not).
-The order of shooters must be maintained.
+After four shots, if still tied, teams continue taking single shots until one team has scored (and the other team does not).
+The order of four shooters must be maintained.

 - Team playoff position: Ties in the standings will be broken first by head-to-head play.
 If there are more than 2 teams that are tied, all the teams must have played each other in order for the results to go to head-to-head.
 Otherwise, least points against, then +/-, then most points for will determine the placement in that order.

 - The SSC office will update the playoff schedule once all scores have been submitted and after the last regular season game.
 Please do not assume the time/location of your playoff game until team names have been posted into the schedule.